zglossip/food-history-api/README.md

 | `recipeId` | The unique ID of the recipe the ingredient list belongs to |
 | `recipe` | The API link to the recipe the ingredient list belongs to |
 | `ingredients` | The ordered list of instructions for the recipe |

+## Release History

+### 0.1.0
+This is the initial release of the application.
+This contains a basic CRUD api for recipes.
+Meant as a starting point for the application